balatvm/redux-breakpoint/README.md

 ## Features
 1. It uses [Debounce](https://medium.com/@_jh3y/throttling-and-debouncing-in-javascript-b01cad5c8edf) logic to avoid unwanted dispatches, in turn it'll avoid unwanted re-rendering.

-2. This library is not only for breakpoint, it also can be used as window resize trigger.
+2. This library is not only for breakpoint, it also can be used as window resize trigger by enabling dispatchHeight.
 If any of your components/container has to use resize listener for xxx reason, it's very easy to subscribe to store rather than adding 'resize' listener to window and writing debounce or throttle logic again.

+#Next steps

+1. Adding support for server side rendering.